 My research program addresses societally relevant and globally significant issues concerning the assessment of diverse anthropogenic activities including land-use and watershed development impacts on aquatic environments, the consequences of marine mineral and energy extraction, and the benthic distribution and impacts of marine debris (microplastics).
 I utilize sedimentological, radiochemical, micropaleontological, and biogeochemical tools to assess high-resolution sedimentary sequences that document the changing structure and function of benthic and planktic ecosystems.

-I am currently a visiting assistant professor at Eckerd College and a research associate at the University of South Florida, College of Marine Science.
+I am currently an assistant professor at Eckerd College and a courtesy research associate at the University of South Florida, College of Marine Science.
 I am involved with several international, collaborative projects to provide tools to ease the assessment of any future natural or human impact and subsequent recovery.